Social stigma: Hong Kong

-Epilepsy, a common neurological disorder characterised by recurring seizures, is associated with various social stigmas.
+Epilepsy, a common neurological disorder characterized by recurring seizures, is associated with various social stigmas.
 Chung-yan Guardian Fong and Anchor Hung conducted a study in Hong Kong which documented public attitudes towards individuals with epilepsy.
 Of the 1,128 subjects interviewed, only 72.5% of them considered epilepsy to be acceptable; 11.2% would not let their children play with others with epilepsy; 32.2% would not allow their children to marry persons with epilepsy; additionally, some employers (22.5% of them) would terminate an employment contract after an epileptic seizure occurred in an employee with unreported epilepsy.
 Suggestions were made that more effort be made to improve public awareness of, attitude toward, and understanding of epilepsy through school education and epilepsy-related organizations.

-In the media
+Media

 In the early 21st century, technology has a large impact on the lives of people in multiple countries and has shaped social norms.
 Many people own a television, computer, and a smartphone.
 The media can be helpful with keeping people up to date on news and world issues and it is very influential on people.
 Because it is so influential sometimes the portrayal of minority groups affects attitudes of other groups toward them.
 Much media coverage has to do with other parts of the world.
 A lot of this coverage has to do with war and conflict, which people may relate to any person belonging from that country.
 There is a tendency to focus more on the positive behavior of one's own group and the negative behaviors of other groups.
-This promotes negative thoughts of people belonging to those other groups, reinforcing stereotypical beliefs.
+This promotes negative Smartphone thoughts of people belonging to those other groups, reinforcing stereotypical beliefs.